jv-adame/Nico-style-twitch-chat-for-streamlabs/README.md

 -Go to Chat Box
 -Scroll down to Enable Custom HTML/CSS and hit Enabled
 -Paste the copied text in the CSS tab.
 Make sure to replace all the existing text
+-Copy the text from nicoTwitchChat.js
+-Paste the copied text in the JS tab.
+Make sure to replace all the existing text -Copy the text from nicoTwitchChat.html
+-Paste the copied text in the HTML tab.
+Make sure to replace all the existing text

 -Add a browser source to OBS with the chat widget URL (You can find this near the top of the Chat Box page)
 --I recommend setting the Width, Height, and FPS to the same as your stream settings
 --(This probably works with xsplit too but I haven't tested it)

 Recommended streamlabs Settings:
 -Badges: All disabled